pionxzh/Pornhub.js/README.md

 See [DOCUMENT](/doc/DOCUMENT.md) for more information.

 ## Notice
 * Please note that video downloading is **no longer supported**.
 We are unable to provide a download link due to the changes made by PornHub.
-However, you can still download videos using alternative tools such as [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+Instead, the raw `mediaDefinitions` are provided.
+You can try to download videos via the m3u8 information in `mediaDefinitions` or use alternative tools such as [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+But that would be out of the scope of this project.

 ## License
 [MIT](LICENSE)